Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Related Work

-Taxiing and runaway scheduling is a well-researched area for traditional aircraft and airports.
-Numerous works like (\cite{gotteland2003genetic,jiang2015taxiing,liu2010airport}) have developed genetic algorithms for solving taxiing problems.
-These works calculated a fit function based on taxiing length, delays, conflicts, etc. Genetic algorithms provide suboptimal solutions but are computationally faster than an optimization solver.
-The framework presented in \cite{clare2011optimization} describes a single mixed-integer linear programming (MILP) method for the coupled problems of airport taxiway routing and runway scheduling.
-The receding-horizon formulation is applied for scalability.
-Work presented in \cite{lee2012comparison} suggests two strategies for jointly optimizing taxiway and runway schedules.
-While the first one uses a MILP model and is an integrated approach, the second strategy sequentially integrates the runway and taxiway scheduling algorithms.
-The thesis work of Simaiakis \cite{simaiakis2013analysis} analyses the departure process at an airport using queuing models and proposes dynamic programming algorithms for controlling the departure process.
-For arriving aircraft, a novel approach described in \cite{cheng2014airport} shows improvement in taxiing scheduling by considering uncertain runway exit times and usage patterns, and subsequently selecting the appropriate runway exit.
-The work in \hidetxt{Further work such as} \cite{herrema2019machine} has used Machine Learning (ML) techniques to determine runway exit, and its inference is utilised in \cite{morgan2019validation} \hidetxt{has included the these studies}for calculating runway utilization and validation.
-Under the large context of airport scheduling, the works in \cite{behrends2016aircraft,deng2020novel,deng2017study} consider the gate assignment problem as an essential part of taxiing route from runway to gate and vice-versa.
-However, they are either passenger-centric or use a genetic algorithm.
+Taxiing and runway scheduling is a well-researched area for traditional aircraft and airports.
+Numerous works like (\cite{gotteland2003genetic,jiang2015taxiing,liu2010airport}) have developed genetic algorithm-based techniques for solving taxiing problems.
+These works calculated a fit function based on taxiing length, delays, conflicts, etc. \streva{Genetic algorithms are computationally faster than an optimisation solver, but provide suboptimal solutions.} \reva{While computationally efficient, genetic algorithms often yield suboptimal solutions compared to exact optimisation methods such as MILP.} The framework presented in~\cite{clare2011optimization} describes a MILP method for joint \hidetxt{the coupled problems of} airport-taxiway routing and runway scheduling, \reva{using a receding-horizon approach to enhance scalability}. \streva{The receding-horizon formulation is applied for scalability.} \reva{Similarly, the work presented in~\cite{lee2012comparison} introduced MILP and a sequential approach to solve runway - taxiway scheduling.} \streva{Work presented in cite{lee2012comparison} suggests two strategies for jointly optimising taxiway and runway schedules.
+While the first one uses an integrated MILP model, the second strategy sequentially integrates the runway and taxiway scheduling algorithms.} The thesis work of Simaiakis \cite{simaiakis2013analysis} analyses the departure process at an airport using queuing models and proposes dynamic programming algorithms.
+For aircraft arrivals, a novel approach described in \cite{cheng2014airport} selects the appropriate runway exit, which is the outcome of the taxiing scheduling problem that considers uncertain runway exit time and past exit selection patterns. \reva{In recent advancements, machine learning techniques have been employed to optimise ground operations.} Furthermore, the work in \hidetxt{Further work such as}~\cite{herrema2019machine} has used Machine Learning (ML) techniques to determine runway exit, and its inference is utilised in~\cite{morgan2019validation} \hidetxt{has included these studies}for calculating runway utilisation and validation. \reva{Gate assignment has also been explored as a critical component of airport scheduling as they affect runways to taxiway routes.
+Studies such as~\cite{behrends2016aircraft,deng2020novel,deng2017study}have examined gate assignment problems, focusing on passenger-centric metrics.} \streva{Under the large context of airport scheduling, the works in cite{behrends2016aircraft,deng2020novel,deng2017study} consider the gate assignment problem as an essential part of the taxiing route from runway to the gate and vice-versa, but they are either passenger-centric or use a genetic algorithm.} \strev{However, they are either passenger-centric or use a genetic algorithm.} \reva{In summary, while the works in literature address various aspects of airport ground operations, they typically treat arrival, turnaround, and departure processes in isolation, \textit{but none of the works optimise the operations holistically.}} \hidetxt{\textit{none of these works holistically optimises the operations}}